Information for Caregivers

 No. While some churches and religions have started hospices (sometimes in connection with their hospitals), Center for Hospice Care serves a broad community and does not require patients to adhere to any particular set of beliefs.

 Center for Hospice Care provides continuing contact and support for family and friends for at least a year following the death of a loved one.
-Knowing the struggles of learning to live again without a person in your life, our bereavement support is available to anyone in our community, regardless if their loved ones were in our care or not.
+Knowing the struggles of learning to live again without a person in your life, our bereavement support is available to anyone in our community, whether their loved ones were in our care or not.

 Call *1-800-HOSPICE from within our nine-county service area.